 The user may want to add levees into a data set in order to see what effect a levee will have on the water surface.
 A simple way to do this is to set a levee station and elevation that is above the existing ground.
 If a levee elevation is placed above the existing geometry of the cross section, then a vertical wall is placed at that station up to the established levee height.
 Additional wetted perimeter is included when water comes into contact with the levee wall.
-An example of this is shown in the figure below.
+An example of this is shown in the blocked out.
+An example of this type of obstruction is shown in the figure below.